 - Bliss OS

-If you want to run Android games or applications, Android-x86 is one of the best alternatives to other phone emulators.
-Instead of installing on top of a particular OS, it has separate ISO to boot as a standalone Android operating system.
+Android-x86 is one of the best alternatives to other phone emulators if you want to run Android games or applications.
+Instead of installing on top of a particular OS, it has a separate ISO to boot as a standalone Android operating system.

 Furthermore, you can also download themes from the Google Play Store.
 Android-x86 provides full support for Google services.